pololu/a-star/README.md

 - The `Serial` and `Serial1` objects both work, providing access to UART0 and UART1, respectively.
+- The "Default I2C bus" sub-menu in the "Tools" menu allows you to choose whether the Wire library and other libraries like it will use TWI0 or TWI1.
+  There is no library support for accessing TWI0 and TWI1 in the same program.
+- The "Default SPI bus" sub-menu in the "Tools" menu allows you to choose whether the SPI library and other libraries like it will use SPI0 or SPI1.
-- There is no library support for accessing the ATmega328PB's second I2C module (TWI1), or its second SPI module (SPI1).
-However, you can access the registers for those new modules and define ISRs for them.
+  There is no library support for accessing both SPI0 and SPI1 in the same program.
 - `pinMode()`, `digitalRead()`, and `digitalWrite()` should work on every I/O pin.
 - `analogRead()` should work on every analog pin (A0 through A7).